Uconnect and STLA Smart Cockpit systems explained | Car News | Auto123

 The STLA Smart Cockpit (pronounced “Stella” Smart Cockpit) was first presented to the public in January 2023 at CES in Las Vegas.
 The new multimedia interface was designed to offer a multitude of onboard and connected services for vehicles across all brands under the Stellantis banner - including Chrysler, Dodge, Jeep and Ram.
 The system is equally adapted for use in vehicles with combustion engines and in hybrid or fully electric vehicles.

-Mamatha Chamanthi, Head of Software Development at Stellantis, explained to Auto123 that the goal with this system is to make Stellantis vehicles safer, easier to use and more fun to drive.
+Mamatha Chamarthi, Head of Software Development at Stellantis, explained to Auto123 that the goal with this system is to make Stellantis vehicles safer, easier to use and more fun to drive.

 The STLA Smart Cockpit will offer customization options aimed at emphasizing the distinctive traits of each brand within the automotive group.
 The system is based on software developed jointly by Stellantis and Amazon.
 The integration of the Alexa voice command is advanced and allows very seamless integration with its many home automation and smart home functions.